SakuraMatrix/docs/Tools - Logback.md

 </logger>
 ```

-Now `logger` has a child that has the name `logger.driver`. `logger.driver` ***inherits*** all tags and settings that `logger` has when it was declared, in addition to any that `logger.driver` may decare itself, including to the same output.
+Now `logger` has a child that has the name `logger.driver`. `logger.driver` ***inherits*** all tags and settings that `logger` has when it was declared, in addition to any that `logger.driver` may declare itself, including to the same output.
 There are ways to avoid this additive effect, the details of which are provided in the documentation.

 ## Step 5: Finish the configuration file:
-At the bottom of your document, you must include the root level that your loggers will all inherit behavior from.
+Your loggers will all inherit behavior from the root level so you must include the root level at the bottom of your document.

 ### Example
  ```